Enekui/ci_cd_proposal/README.md

 > We will dive deeper into this as the project is being shaped.

 3. Should we use cloud or OnPrem?
-> Well, this is somenthing that I can't answer yes, since this needs to be reviewed with you
+> Well, this is somenthing that I can't answer right away, since this needs to be reviewed with you
 > but I would like to have this k8s cluster as a service, DigitalOcean could be a great canditate.
 > The thing is that if I am gonna be the only one managing and supporting this infra, I want to delegate
 > most of the plataform administration in some cloud provider.

+4. Why is not a monitoring system in the diagram?
+> Well, since this needs to be review with you, I will add a more detailed
+> architecture after this very talk.
+> We need to agreed if we want to use a fully opensourced solution or a paid solution with good extra features.
+> I will come back to this point as I get more inside of the applications.

+5. How much time can take to have this up & running.
+> This a good and critical point, but it will depend on the bureaucracy of the company.
+> I could have something like this ready in a couple of weeks, if no unexpected issues come around.

+## In a nutshell

+* Define all infra as code
+* Perform testing
+* Deploy the infra
+* Automate the application deployment
+* Perform testing
+* Deploy the application to k8s
+* Setup monitoring solution
+* Sharpen alerting and monitoring system